-When my previous bank (PostFinance) raised its fees from 0 to 60 CHF per year, I needed to change bank.
+When my previous bank (PostFinance) raised fees from 0 to 60 CHF per year, I needed to change banks.
 I did not want to pay more for no new advantages.
 It means I had to research the cheapest bank in Switzerland.

-The management fees of Migros Bank are waived if you keep more than 7500 CHF on your account.
+The management fees of Migros Bank are waived if you keep more than 7500 CHF in your account.
 Since my emergency fund is bigger than that, it is fine to keep this cash.

 I have now been using Migros Bank for about three years.
-Overall, I am quite happy with their services.
-They offer an excellent service at a reasonable price.
+Overall, I am pretty happy with their services.
+They offer excellent service at a reasonable price.
 The only thing I dislike about them is their applications.
 All their applications and the way they are linked together are pretty bad.

-If you prefer digital banks, you can get a free digital bank account.
+You can get a free digital bank account if you prefer digital banks.
 For instance, you could go with Neon.
 This bank account is entirely free!

-If you want to learn how to change bank accounts, I have a guide on how to switch to a new bank.
+If you want to learn how to change bank accounts, I have a guide on switching to a new bank.